jboss-developer/jboss-picketlink-quickstarts/picketlink-authentication-idm-multi-tenancy/README.md

                     wayne/

 Users from one company, or realm, can not have access to the directory or resources from another company.
-This authorization logic is provided by the `org.jboss.as.quickstarts.picketlink.idm.totp.jsf.RealmProtectionFilter`, which is a simple `@WebFilter`.
+This authorization logic is provided by the `org.jboss.as.quickstarts.picketlink.idm.multitenancy.jsf.RealmProtectionFilter`, which is a simple `@WebFilter`.

 The latest PicketLink documentation is available [here](http://docs.jboss.org/picketlink/2/latest/).